stefanoconiglio/obsidian-one-way-vault-merger/README.md

 # Obsidian One-way vault merger (OOWVM)
-A simple bash script to merge and move the content (.md, .png, .jpg, and .jpeg) of a given folder (folder A) to another given folder (folder B).
-Typical use: merging a vault on the smartphone with one's main vault on the PC.
+A simple bash script to merge and move the content (.md, .png, .jpg, and .jpeg) of a given folder (folder A) to another given folder (folder B) designed to merging an Obsidian vault on the smartphone with one's main Obsidian vault on the PC.
 **CAVEAT**: One should empty their smartphone vault, as the code peforms a "blind" merge that would append an .md file below another one even if the two where identical!

 In more detail: